 As we made it up the road to the base station, we pulled off when we saw a locomotive on a trailer.

-Mt Washington Cog Railroad Peppersass 1 was going on a tour and was removed from the Marshfield Base Station although I will just call it the Base Station in this story.
-When we got done, we drove to the lower parking lot and saw cog railroad trains lined up for the day's service on the Mt Washington Cog Railroad.
+This engine was going on a tour and was removed from the Marshfield Base Station although I will just call it the Base Station in this story.
+We then drove to the lower parking lot and saw cog railroad trains lined up for the day's service.
 We walked to the station area to get a feel for the place.

 The view from the Base Station.